American Horror Story: Delicate: Streaming

 New episodes of American Horror Story: Delicate were made available for streaming on Hulu at 3:00 a.m.
 ET on Thursdays.
 Internationally, the series was made available to stream on Disney+.

 American Horror Story debuted at No. 1 on Hulu's "Top 15 Today"—a daily updated list of the platform's most-watched titles—on its first full day of release.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that it was the seventh most-streamed television series in the U.S. during the week of September 18–24, 2023.
 It subsequently moved to ninth place for the period from September 25 to October 15, 2023.
 The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, announced that it was the ninth most-streamed program in the U.S. during the week of October 12, 2023.
 Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, announced that American Horror Story was the most in-demand horror series of 2023.
 American Horror Story subsequently became one of the most in-demand horror series of 2024, alongside titles such as Kaiju No. 8, The Walking Dead: Daryl Dixon, and The Walking Dead: The Ones Who Live, according to Parrot Analytics.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Horror Story: Delicate garnered 703 million minutes of watch time, averaging 78.1 million minutes viewed per episode, between May 1, 2024, and August 31, 2026.